stanfordpython/python-handouts/installing-python-windows.md

 We are fine with Strategy 3, although it is essentially just avoiding the problem by throwing computational resources at it.

-If Strategy 1 or Strategy 2 fail horribly, strategy 3 will definitely work, but is fairly resource intensive.
+If Strategy 1 or Strategy 2 fail horribly, Strategy 3 will definitely work, but is fairly resource intensive.

 So, we recommend trying out Strategy 1 first.
 If that fails, decide whether you are willing to allocate a nontrivial amount of computing resources to this course.
 If so, proceed with Strategy 3.
 If not, proceed with Strategy 2.